choria-legacy/marionette-collective/website/configure/server.md

 How long (in seconds) to wait between registration messages.
 Setting this to 0 disables registration.

 - _Default:_ `0`

+#### `registration_splay`

+Whether to delay up to `registerinterval` when sending the initial registration message.
+This can reduce load spikes on your middleware if you choose to restart your agents in batches.

+- _Default:_ false
+- _Allowed values:_ A boolean value

 #### `registration`